MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 Azure Stack HCI is a secure-by-default product that has more than 300 security settings enabled right from the start.
 Default security settings provide a consistent security baseline to ensure that devices start in a known good state.

 This article provides a brief conceptual overview of the various security features associated with your Azure Stack HCI cluster.
-This includes security defaults, Windows Defender for Application Control (WDAC), volume encryption via BitLocker, secret rotation, local built-in user accounts, Microsoft Defender for Cloud, and more.
+Features include security defaults, Windows Defender for Application Control (WDAC), volume encryption via BitLocker, secret rotation, local built-in user accounts, Microsoft Defender for Cloud, and more.

 ## Security defaults